Flammen-werfer-42/LoE-LogBot/README.md

 The bot will log all normal messages in the format:
 -channel name ( ) --time ( )
-----Author ( ) --message content ( ) (-- picture link [if one is attached] -- user mentioned [if someone is @'d] -- channel mentioned [if someone uses #]
+----Author ( ) --message content ( ) -- picture link [if one is attached] -- user mentioned [if someone is @'d] -- channel mentioned [if someone uses #channel]

-At the time if this being written, the current blockers that will kill the bot are embedded messages, IP address changes (if using VPN), and certain kinds of links if they're typed in an incorrect format.
+At the time of this being written, the current blockers that will kill the bot are embedded messages, and IP address changes (if using VPN).